 Of this period in their lives Roger says "the pain of loss hurts today as much it did the day we lost Bailey.
 Time doesn’t heal all things".

 A wish reimagined

 While Bailey never got the chance to experience his wish, in March 2019 Roger decided to ride in his son's honour, fundraising for Make-A-Wish to help kids like Bays.
 Word quickly spread to Roger’s cycling club – Tunga Six Cycling – and soon his individual and very personal challenge had to be capped at 24 riders and six ground crew.

 Over eight days in March 2019 the inaugural Bays’ Wish team completed a 1,200km ride throughout Victoria including the Goldfields, Grampians, Great Ocean Road, Melbourne, High Country and the Murray River.
 As part of the ride, the team set a goal of raising $10,000 to make wishes come true.
 Thanks to the generosity of many businesses and local people, Bays’ Wish 2019 raised over $61,000.

 "I filled my little Bays’ wish - which meant more to me than anyone could ever imagine," Roger said.

-After the success of the 2019 event and with full support of Roger, Andrea and Zac, Bays’ Wish is now open to the public for the first time, and will become an annual fundraising ride in memory and celebration of Bays.
+After the success of the 2019 and 2021 events, and with full support of Roger, Andrea and Zac, Ride for Wishes - In Memory of Bailey Fuller is now open to the public.

-With 6,500 Australian children diagnosed with a life-threatening condition each year, every dollar raised helps create more inspirational wishes for sick kids like Bailey.
+With more than 800 critically ill children waiting for a wish right now, every dollar raised helps create more inspirational wishes for sick kids like Bailey.